How to Receive Cases and Sell Singles

-If you order in bulk and sell individually (e.g. 6-packs or cases of 30), it usually works best to add your case to Shopventory as the Product you’re tracking, and create a bundle variant to sell individual units.
+If you order in bulk and sell individually (for example you buy in 6-packs, cases of 30 etc.), it usually works best to add your case to Thrive Inventory by Shopventory as the non-bundle product you will be tracking and bundle it to the individual unit.

 Now, when you receive a case into inventory, either directly or from a purchase order, you'll see that the quantity in stock for your single bottle goes up proportionately.

 NOTE: You can still sell the full case, pricing is not dependent, so you can set whatever price you'd like for each variant.

 Instead of making your case a Product, it's also possible to do the reverse and make your case the Bundle comprised of multiple individual Products.

 In this instance, simply do the opposite of the directions above: